azurecitadel/azurecitadel.github.io/_pages/azure101/azure101LogicAppLab.md

 In this logic app lab we will create an HTTP endpoint that will be used to receive user feedback.
 This REST API could then be used by our fictional websites, mobile apps and custom applications.

 We will build up the Logic App in steps:
-1. Create the basic REST API using a JSON schema, and test that is responds
+1. Create the basic REST API using a JSON schema, and test that it responds
 2. Add on a conditional branch that emails us if the feedback rating is poor
-3. Inserts a logging mechanism to retain all of the feedback in the document database API for Cosmos DB
+3. Insert a logging mechanism to retain all of the feedback in the document database API for Cosmos DB

 We will trigger the tests using the Postman application which is a standard way to test REST API interfaces.
 The REST standard supports create, read, update and post (CRUD) actions, but we will only be using the POST action.